• Wed. Mar 12th, 2025

 LOCALLY SOURCED STONE

 Venetian bridges often feature several architectural elements indicative of their design principle.
-All bridges followed a similar pattern of design and consisted of a single semi-circular arch.
-Typically built from locally sourced stone, they display a robust sturdy design that features an arched construction, allowing for both structural strength and aesthetic appeal.
-All the bridges were effectively built to distribute weight evenly thus alleviating the pressure and this has been an essential factor for their survival to this day.
+All bridges followed a similar pattern of design and consisted of a single semi-circular arch construction.
+Typically built from locally sourced stone, they all display a robust sturdy design that features the central arch.
+This simple effective design allows for both structural strength and aesthetic appeal.
+All the bridges were effectively built to distribute weight evenly thus alleviating the pressure.
+This has been an essential factor for their survival through the centuries to this day.

 The Venetian Bridges of Cyprus